Dr. Brooke Johnson, Director

 109 Presser Hall

-The Department of Music welcomes Dr. Brooke Humfeldas a Visiting Assistant Professor and Interim Director of Athletic Bands at Miami University.
-In her position, Dr. Humfeld will oversee all aspects of the Athletic Band program, teach courses in the music education curriculum and will direct the Miami University Marching Band and Symphony Band.
+The Department of Music welcomed Dr. Brooke Johnson in 2019 as Assistant Professor and Director of Athletic Bands at Miami University.
+In her position, Dr. Johnson oversees all aspects of the Athletic Band program, teach courses in the music education curriculum and will direct the Miami University Marching Band and Symphony Band.

 Humfeld is an active guest conductor and adjudicator.
 She is a member of the College Band Directors National Association, the National Association for Music Education, and the Pi Kappa Lambda Music Honors Society.

 315 Hoyt Hall

 Kent Covert has been involved with the Miami University Marching Band since 1986.
 During those years Kent has participated as a member of the trombone section, as a volunteer staff member, and, since 1987, as the Assistant Director.
 As Assistant Director, Kent is involved with many of the logistical, administrative, and financial activities of the band.
 Kent is also an active participant in the Miami University Pep Bands and a life member of Kappa Kappa Psi, a national honorary fraternity for college band members.
 Kent considers the Marching Band as his "fun" job - a departure from his full-time job with Miami University's IT Services department.
 In addition to his work with Miami University, Kent is heavily involved with the Destination Imagination program on the Regional, State, and Global levels.

 Alex McIntosh is a performer, educator, and clinician in music programs in the state of Ohio.
 He obtained his Bachelor Degree in Music Education from Miami University in 2012.